kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 m_lin = XGBRegressor().fit(xslins[:35], ylins[:35])
 ```

-Scatter plot of data points used for training, plus final five values in
+The scatter plot shows the predicted values for all points in `xslins`, as well
-`xslins` that were omitted in the training data using different colored dots
+as the final five values that were not used in the training data.
+The predicted
-and predicted values for all points in `xslins`.
-Notice that the predictions
+values for the omitted values are all too low, highlighting the problem of the
-for the omitted values are all too low.
-The model can only make predictions
+out-of-domain problem.
+This is an example of an extrapolation problem, where the
-within the range of what it has seen for the dependent variable during training.
+model can only make predictions within the range of what it has seen for the
-This is an example of an extrapolation problem.
+dependent variable during training.

 ```python
 plt.scatter(xlins, m_linrfr.predict(xslins), c="r", alpha=0.4,s=10,label='RandomForestRegressor Predicted Values')